 Barcodes for Healthcare Management

 When you think of barcodes, the last industry that comes to mind is healthcare.
 But did you know that barcodes are used in every aspect of the patient experience?
-From the moment a patient walks in the door to the moment they pick up their medication at the pharmacy, healthcare professionals use barcodes to track all of the patient’s medical information.
+From the moment a patient walks in the door to the moment they pick up their medication at the pharmacy, healthcare professionals use barcodes as a vital component healthcare management to track all of the patient’s medical information.